 being confident and charming is lubricant to social interaction.

 To help me be confident I look in the mirror and tell myself good positive things to inspir eme throughout the day.
-I also take some time to pamper myself in the morning with putting on sexy undergarments and to spray on my most darinf perfume.posted almost 5 years ago
+I also take some time to pamper myself in the morning with putting on sexy undergarments and to spray on my most darinf perfume.posted over 5 years ago

 Honey, confidence is the ultimate accessory.
 Confidence lets the world know that you could be wearing a paper sack from the dollar store and pass it off as a high end couture dress all whilst mainting your own Fabulosity.
 An outfit is merely a tool to help exude how you feel about yourself within.
 So, the key to finding that confidence is simply think about who you are.
 Being pretty is only part of your own package.
 What is it you want to convey to the world about yourself?
 Take what is great about yourself, use it to inspire an outfit, and strut out that door.
-Own who you are and work with what you got!posted almost 5 years ago
+Own who you are and work with what you got!posted over 5 years ago

 I think it’s really hard to just be “confident.”
 I’m incredibly shy and blush so easily and it’s hard for me (off-line) to get over those things.
 Some things that help me: